Introduction to Our Terms of Business

 17.5 Under the Electronic Commerce (EC Directive) Regulations 2002 business sellers must provide clear indications of price, if relevant, including any delivery or tax charges and your VAT number if your online activities are subject to VAT

-17.6 Buyer protection concerning Unfair Trading Regulations 2008 prohibits business sellers from engaging in unfair commercial practises which harm buyers’ economic interests
+17.6 Buyer protection concerning Unfair Trading Regulations 2008 prohibits business sellers from engaging in unfair commercial practices which harm buyers’ economic interests

 17.7 Sellers must not mislead buyers about the price of a product or the manner in which the price is calculated